Dinesh-Mali/Website-Phishing-Prediction-App/README.md

 This is a large dataset with many data information, for which you might have to understand the meaning of the meta data before working on the dataset.

-# Project Flow

-1) Building a machine learning model to predict if a site is a phishing site ot not.

-2) We build a web app on Django to mount the prediction model.

-3) We deploy the Django project on Heroku through github